Leipzig Hauptbahnhof: History

 The separate administration of the Saxon and Prussian parts of the station continued even after World War I and the establishment of the nationwide Deutsche Reichsbahn railway organisation in 1920.
 Not until 1934 Leipzig Hauptbahnhof as a whole was assigned to the Reichsbahn directorate in Halle.
 By 1939, it had become one of Germany's busiest railway stations.
 The building was severely damaged by Allied bombing during World War II when during an air raid by the US Eighth Air Force on 7 July 1944 the roof over the concourse collapsed and the western entrance hall was destroyed.
 Numerous travellers and railway employees were killed.
 Rail traffic discontinued completely in April 1945.

 After the war, train service was quickly resumed.
 The hardly damaged eastern entrance hall was restored by 1949, and the western hall was rebuilt to its original appearance by the Deutsche Reichsbahn railway company of East Germany in the early 1950s.
 The concourse, however, remained without a roofing, until in 1954 the East German Council of Ministers resolved upon a complete reconstruction.
 The full restoration of Leipzig Hauptbahnhof was finished on 4 December 1965, 50 years after its inauguration.

 After German reunification the station was renovated and modernized by the Deutsche Bahn AG.
 The concourse floor was removed and two basement levels were dug out to create a shopping mall.
 Other areas of the building were largely restored and modernized at the time.
 The Design and Planning were done by the architectural firm HPP based in Düsseldorf.
 The modified station building was inaugurated on 12 November 1997.

 The Leipzig City Tunnel, an underground railway line between the south of Leipzig and Hauptbahnhof via the central Markt station, opened on 14 December 2013.
-Further modifications of platforms and tracks are currently being carried out in the course of the construction of the Erfurt–Leipzig/Halle high-speed railway line, part of the European Berlin–Palermo railway axis.
+Further modifications of platforms and tracks were carried out in the course of the construction of the Erfurt–Leipzig/Halle high-speed railway line, part of the European Berlin–Palermo railway axis.